hexbin.RdCreates a "hexbin" object. Basic components are a cell id and

 optional character strings used as labels for

-, sensible defaults are used.
+x and y.
+If NULL, sensible defaults are used.

 logical indicating if the individual cell “IDs” should be returned, see also below.

-an S4 object of class "hexbin"
+an S4 object of class "hexbin".

 It has the following slots: